 Any investigation of abuse of a child will be directed by the DHS or law enforcement officials as required by law.
 DHS or law enforcement officials wishing to interview a student shall present themselves at the school office and contact the school administrator, unless the school administrator is the subject of the investigation.
 [When an administrator is notified that the DHS or law enforcement would like to interview a student at school, the administrator must request that the investigating official fill out the appropriate form (See JHFE/GBNAB-AR(2) – Abuse of a Child Investigations Conducted on District Premises).
 The administrator or designee should not deny the interview based on the investigator’s refusal to sign the form.]
 If the student is to be interviewed at the school, the administrator or designee shall make a private space available.
 The administrator or designee of the school may, at the discretion of the investigator, be present to facilitate the interview.
 If the investigating official does not have adequate identification the administrator shall refuse access to the student.

-Law enforcement officers officials wishing to remove a student from the premises shall present themselves at the office and contact the administrator or designee.
-The law enforcement officer official shall sign the student out on a form to be provided by the schoolin accordance with district procedures;
+Law enforcement officials wishing to remove a student from the premises shall present themselves at the office and contact the administrator or designee.
+The law enforcement official shall sign the student out in accordance with district procedures;

 When the subject matter of the interview or investigation is identified to be related to suspected abuse of a child, district employees shall not notify parents or anyone else other than DHS or law enforcement agency and any school employee necessary to enable the investigation;